You can keep your healthy habits, even if you're on a retirement budget. You can eat well and stay fit without breaking the bank.

 Never stop taking medication because you want to cut your bills.

-Talk to your doctor to see if there are generic or less expensive versions of prescription medicines that you can take.
+Ask your doctor if there are generic or less expensive versions of prescription medicines that you can take.
 And always ask for free samples when you visit your doctor.